Single-photon scattering in giant-atom waveguide systems with chiral coupling

-\subsection{\textit{}Bidirectional even coupling}
+\subsection{Bidirectional even coupling}

-We first consider the bidirectional even coupling regime for a giant atom with $N\geq2$ coupling points, where the coupling strengths of the $N$ coupling points are identical for the same propagation direction, and are set to $x_{i}=x$ and $y_{i}=y$.
-Due to the multiple-point interference effect, the effective Lamb shift in total takes the form
+We first consider the BEC regime for a giant atom with $N\geq2$ coupling points.
+The coupling strengths of the $N$ coupling points are identical for the same propagation direction, and are set to $g_{Li}=g_{L}$ and $g_{Ri}=g_{R}$.
+Due to the multiple-point interference effect, the overall Lamb shift takes the form